 Another study (7) that included 822 patients undergoing cardiac valve surgery addressed the risk factors and primary (1-year reoperation rate due to tamponade) and secondary (hospital stay duration and mortality) outcomes in patients who developed PPS after cardiac surgery.
 Overall 14.5% of patients developed PPS.
 Patients with high body mass index (OR 0.94, 95%CI 0.89-0.99) had low risk of PPS, while preoperative treatment for chronic obstructive pulmonary disease without corticosteroids was associated with 2.55 fold (95%CI 1.25-5.2) increased risk of PPS development.
 Patients with PPS had high risk of re-operation for tamponade (20.9% vs 2.5% (OR-15.49, 95%CI 7.44-33.58), longer in-hospital stay (13 days vs 11 days, p=0.001), but no difference in mortality rate (4.2% vs.5.5 %) as compared to group of patients without PPS.

 In our series (17), we detected development of PPS in 15.5%, complicated by tamponade in 10% and constrictive pericarditis in 5% of patients.

-Recent systematic review on determinants of PPS demonstrated that the risk of PPS is associated with young age patients, requirement for red blood cells transfusion, low level of preoperative platelet and hemoglobin levels (18).
+Recent systematic review demonstrated that the risk of PPS is associated with young age of patients, requirement for red blood cells transfusion, and low preoperative platelet and hemoglobin levels (18).